-The default conda environment set by build-setup. sh uses the lock file ("\.conda-lock.yml") at the top of the repository.
-This file is derived from the normal conda requirements file (\.yaml) also located at the top-level of the repository.
+The default conda environment set by build-setup.sh uses the lock file ("\.conda-lock.yml") in conda-reqs/\.
+This file is derived from the conda requirements files (\.yaml) also located at conda-reqs/\.

-25.1 Updating Conda Requirements
+27.1 Updating Conda Requirements

-If developers want to update the requirements file, they should also update the lock file accordingly.
+If developers want to update the requirements files, they should also update the lock file accordingly.
 There are two different methods:

 - 1. Running build-setup.sh --unpinned-deps.
 This will update the lock file in place so that it can be committed and will re-setup the FireSim repository. - 2.
-Manually running conda-lock -f <Conda requirements file> -p linux-64 --lockfile <Conda lock file>
+Manually running conda-lock -f <conda requirements file> -f <conda requirements file> --lockfile <conda lock file>

-25.2 Caveats of the Conda Lock File and CI
+27.2 Caveats of the Conda Lock File and CI

-Unfortunately, so far as we know, there is no way to derive the conda requirements file from the conda lock file.
-Thus, there is no way to verify that a lock file satisfies a set of requirements given by a requirements file.
-It is recommended that anytime you update the requirements file, you update the lock file in the same PR.
+Unfortunately, so far as we know, there is no way to derive the conda requirements files from the conda lock file.
+Thus, there is no way to verify that a lock file satisfies a set of requirements given by a requirements file(s).
+It is recommended that anytime you update a requirements file, you update the lock file in the same PR.
 This check is what the check-conda-lock-modified CI job does.
-It doesn't check that the lock file and requirements file have the same packages and versions, it only checks that both files are modified in the PR.
+It doesn't check that the lock file and requirements files have the same packages and versions, it only checks that all files are modified in the PR.